openstreetmap/mod_tile/README.rst

 -------------

 After you either copiled the software yourself or installed the software packages, you can continue with the configuration.
+Here we assume that you have installed mod_tile using packages from Debian/Ubuntu.
+If you compiled from source you need to place debian-style configuration files at the relevant locations to use the Debian helper scripts a2enmod/a2enconf, or manually create apache configuration.

 For your convenience example configuration files are located in the `etc` directory of this repository.

 A very basic example-map and data can be found in the `example-map` directory.
 For a simple test copy it over to ``/var/www/example-map``.